-A Score that Really Matters: Your Credit Score
+About Your Credit Score

 Looking for a mortgage loan?
-We can assist you!
-Give us a call today at 312-829-1010.
-Ready to get started?
+We will be glad to help!
+Call us at 312-829-1010.
+Want to get started?
 Apply Online Now

 Before lenders decide to give you a loan, they must know that you are willing and able to pay back that loan.
 To assess your ability to repay, lenders assess your debt-to-income ratio.
 To assess your willingness to pay back the mortgage loan, they look at your credit score.

 The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
 For details on FICO, read more here.